-Realising a ruling against Swaggart could result in the sale of Watchtower publications being taxed, the Watchtower Society filed a Brief of Amicus Curiae (friend of the court) for United States Supreme Court Docket # 88-1374.
+Realising a ruling against Swaggart could result in the sale of Watchtower publications being taxed, Watchtower filed a Brief of Amicus Curiae (friend of the court) for United States Supreme Court Docket # 88-1374.
 This was to show support for Jimmy Swaggart Ministries retaining tax exempt status.
 Click Here to view a copy of the Amicus Curiae that the Watchtower submitted for the Jimmy Swaggart case.
 Other groups to similarly do so included International Society for Krishna Consciousness of California, Evangelical Council for Financial Accountability and the Prison Fellowship.
 The Supreme Court ruled against Swaggart on January 17th, 1990, ordering him to pay back taxes.

-With the decision going against Swaggart, the Watchtower Society initiated the 'voluntary donation' arrangement.
+With the decision going against Swaggart, Watchtower initiated the 'voluntary donation' arrangement.
 A letter to elders in the United States was sent on February 21st 1990, changing the distribution of magazines to a donation arrangement, effective from March 1st 1990.
-This was rolled out to other countries over coming months.
+This was rolled out to other countries over ten year period.
 Information explaining the arrangement to congregations was provided in the Our Kingdom Ministry,1991 March pp.3,4 titled "Our Simplified Literature Distribution Arrangement".
 To ensure that the Watchtower would not be disadvantaged by the new arrangement, Witnesses were told to donate for the literature they pick up at the kingdom hall, and then also donate any money received from householders, something akin to double-dipping.
 A further letter to congregations followed January 24th 1991, with the following explanation for why the double donation was not to be considered donating twice.

 In representative democratic politics, the legislative process can be influenced through voting in elections or lobbying.
 Lobbying by pressuring decision-makers is considered least democratic, carrying ethical issues and concerns about corruption, yet is taken advantage of by Watchtower.
 Most Witnesses are unaware of the lobbying being instigated out by Watchtower leaders.
 Direct examples are its involvement with organisations such as the OSCE.
-(It is also likely the real reason for joining the United Nations as an associated NGO was for political influence.)

 New York City Lobbying